rudro-841/Hello-Git/README.md

 # Hello-Git
 This is my 2nd first repository
+Author- RedRud